-Patients are taking a grassroots approach to minor ailments, this means reviving some ancient remedies
+Patients are taking a grassroots approach to minor ailments, and this means reviving some ancient remedies

 What do you do when your medicine cabinet is running low?
 Most people find it easiest to head to the drugstore to stock up on the essentials.
 From headaches to minor burns to cold and flu, everything you need is right there in front of you.
 But what if there were other options for the little things?
-Like ancient remedies with proven track records?
+Like ancient remedies with science behind them?

 If you have a prescription for medicinal cannabis, that’s an excellent start to your herbal medicine cabinet.
 Cannabis has been used medicinally for thousands of years in Chinese medicine, ancient Ayurvedic practices, and across North America.
 So, it makes sense to have a few hard candies handy or cannabis capsules for when you need potent pain relief or sleep aid.